ivanduranic/date-night-planner/README.md

 * [Contributing](#Contributing)

 ## About
-This is a Date-night planner application made using HTML, CSS, JavaScript, Mapbox/Google Maps API, Yelp API, GraceNote Developer, Firebase.
+This is a date night planner application made using HTML, CSS, Javascript, JQuery, Materialize, Firebase, MomentJS and MapBox.
 This application allows a user to enter a location and how far they are willing to travel.
 Based on this information, a list of theatres will be generated and displayed to the page.
 The user will be able to select a theatre, and a list of movies and their showtimes will be displayed.
 The user may then select a movie and specific show-time to book their tickets.
+  You can launch the application by clicking [here.](https://ivanduranic.github.io/date-night-planner/)
 > Website URL: https://ivanduranic.github.io/date-night-planner/

+## Pitch
+Ever needed help planning a night out?
+Look no further!
+With this app you can search for movies playing at a theatre near your location, or you can specify a postal code.
+The app will show what movies are playing, at what theater, and the show times based on how far you’re willing to travel.
+You can purchase your tickets as soon as you've made your choices.
+Additionally, if you want a bite to eat, you can search for a restaurant as well.
+Just tell the app what food you’re in the mood for and it will give you a list of restaurants close to the theater.
+That way you don’t need to drive across town, get stuck in traffic, and be late for the movie!

 ## Instructions
 1. Simply type in your location or allow access to get your geolocation